University of Cambridge

 Carbon Re, an industrial climate-tech company, uses artificial intelligence to decarbonise cement and other foundational materials, like steel and glass.

-Energy-intensive industries, such as cement, steel and glass, account for over 20% of global greenhouse gas emissions and are one of the hardest sectors of the economy to decarbonise.
+Energy-intensive industries, such as cement, steel, and glass, account for over 20% of global greenhouse gas emissions and are among the hardest sectors to decarbonise.

 Transitioning today’s materials for a zero carbon future